- I’m a runner

-Without any doubt the Mediterranean city has achieved to be loved by half of the world.
-Thanks to its many tourist attractions and to its orderly “Eixample”, the city knew how to change its physiognomy by opening to the sea, to show its best version to the world in 1992, when it was an Olimpic City.
+There is no doubt the Mediterranean city has achieved to be loved by half of the world.
+Thanks to its many tourist attractions and its orderly “Eixample”.
+The city was able to transform its physiognomy by opening up to the sea, to show its best version to the world in 1992, when it hosted the Olympic Games.

-Barcelona is, nowadays, an open, welcoming, inclusive, multicultural city and, above all, friendly to the traveler, who finds here, the place to return.
-Its world-renowned gastronomy, its nice climate throughout the year and its great cultural offer, make it the ideal city for visitors.
+Barcelona is, nowadays, an open, welcoming, inclusive, multicultural city and, above all, a friendly city to the traveler, who finds here a place where he/she will always want to come back.
+Its world-renowned gastronomy, its nice climate all year round and its wide range of cultural activities, make it the ideal city for visitors.

-Placed in one of the most important commercial street of the city, Paseo de Gracia, has several buildings of cultural interest.
-The architect Antoni Gaudi built in this centric street, some of the most emblematic modernist buildings in the city: Casa Milà (popularly known as La Pedrera) or Casa Batlló, projected in the best artistic moment of the architect – first decade of century XX, who was inspired in the elements of nature.
+Placed in one of the most important commercial street of the city, Paseo de Gracia has many buildings of cultural interest.
+The architect, Antoni Gaudí, built some of the city's most emblematic modernist buildings on this central boulevard: Casa Milà (popularly known as La Pedrera) and Casa Batlló, designed at the architect's artistic peak – first decade of the 20th century, which found its inspiration in the nature's elements.

-This sculpture of 57 meters high pays tribute to the discoverer and navigator Cristóbal Colón.
-Situated at the end of the emblematic Ramblas of Barcelona, in front of the Old Port, was inaugurated on the occasion of the Universal Exhibition of 1888.
-With his little finger pointing to the sea, the Monument to Colón had the participation of several artists in its construction.
+This 57-metre-high sculpture pays tribute to the discoverer and navigator Cristóbal Colón.
+Located at the end of Barcelona's emblematic Ramblas, opposite the Port Vell, which was inaugurated on the occasion of the Universal Exhibition of 1888.
+With its little finger pointing out to sea, the Monument to Colón, involved the participation of several artists in its construction.

-The emblematic venetian towers, emblem of the start and finish line of the marathon of Barcelona, were built as the gateway to the Universal Exhibition of 1929.
-Today they indicate the end of the Avenue María Cristina, which opposite, there is the Magic Fountain.
-Built by Carles Buïgas, also for the Universal Exhibition, it is the largest show of light, water, music and color in the city.
-Situated at the feet of the MNAC (National Museum of Art of Catalonia), these fountains represent the main element of a show of water and light that occupies the entire Avenue Mª Cristina.
+The emblematic Torres Venecianas, emblem of the start and finish line of the Zurich Marató de Barcelona, were built as the gateway to the Universal 1929 Universal Exhibition.
+Today, they indicate the end of the Avenue María Cristina, which at the opposite end has the Magic Fountain.
+Built by Carles Buïgas, also on the pretext of the Universal Exhibition.
+It is the city's greatest spectacle of light, water, music and colour.
+Located at the foot of the MNAC (Museo Nacional de Arte de Cataluña), these fountains represent the main element of a show of water and light that occupies the entire Avenida Mª Cristina.